jarnix/nofussframework.com/docs/docs/setup/installation.md

 In this tutorial, we assume that your web root is /var/www and that you can create files in this folder.

-# Get nofuss on your server
+# Get NoFussFramework on your server

 	cd /var/www
 	git clone https://github.com/jarnix/nofuss.git